Empowerment Through Education

 Saddle River, NJ 07458

-Serves local villagers across the learning spectrum including youth with special learning needs, teens excluded from formal education, young adults and local farmers seeking English, computer and agri-business skills.
+Serves local villagers across the learning spectrum including youth with special learning needs, teens excluded from formal education, and young adults, local farmers and others seeking English, computer and agri-business skills to become financial secure.